jgc777/GitHubRepoAPI/README.md

 ### getOrderedRepoList(username)
  Returns a (ordered by pinned an starcount) list of all the repos for a given username.

-### hasGithubPages(fullRepoName)
-> Needs an API key, else returns false.

- Returns if (true/false) a repo (for example "jgc777/jgc777.github.io") has a github pages page.

 ### IsPinned(owner, repo)
 > Needs an API key, else returns false.